 - Stefen said that his granny was making pasta.

 - Raj asked Simran if she had ever been to the National Museum.

 - Anish requested Sid to lend him the book.

-- The teachers told the parents that Shelly was working very hard.
+- The teacher told the parents that Shelly was working very hard.

 - Joshua said that he had completed his assignment.

-- I asked Alka how long she would stay here.
+- I asked Alka how long she would stay there.

-- The child said to his dad that he wanted an ice cream
+- The child told his dad that he wants an ice cream.

 - Meera said that she was not feeling well.